West Bank village, proudly self-reliant, now faces wartime hostility

 A call to farms

-The outbreak of the Israel-Hamas war, although a blow to the West Bank economy, initially bolstered villagers’ buy-in into the communal farming model pushed by Mayor Mustafa Hammad.
+The outbreak of the Israel-Hamas war, although a blow to the West Bank economy, initially bolstered villagers’ buy-in to the communal farming model pushed by Mayor Mustafa Hammad.

 When Israel canceled work permits for West Bank workers, some 90 Farkha residents who worked in Israel and were skeptical about farming began picking up shovels, hoes, and rakes and returned to their families’ lands.